WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 It was the end of an empire.
 It was the end of an era.

 S.Q.U.I.D.
 WarFleet was no more.
+&nbsp;

 With so many on attendance at the procession, Machiel slipped into the capital unnoticed.
 Intent on pursuing his search for The Book Of Secrets.